Hjalmar Hammarskjöld: Early political career

+Prime minister

 After the peasant armament support march (Swedish: bondetåget) and the resignation of the liberal government, he became head of a non-parliamentarian government in 1914, tasked with solving defense issues.
+King Gustaf V had first approached Gerhard Louis De Geer to form a government, but when he failed, the task went to Hammarskjöld.
 His "courtyard government" (Swedish: borggårdsregering) was politically independent, but loyal to the king and rather conservative.
+Four members of the cabinet were from the Conservatives, with the majority being unaffiliated with any party.
 It was created on an initiative from Arvid Lindman, the leader of the right-wing party in the second chamber, who did not want the king to appoint a cabinet under the leader of the right-wing party in the first chamber, Ernst Trygger.

-After the outbreak of the First World War that same year, a truce was established between the parties and the defense problem was solved to the satisfaction of the military.
+After the outbreak of the First World War that same year, most of Sweden's conservatives supported Germany in the conflict, while the liberals and the Social Democratic Party supported neutrality.
+Hammarskjöld and his foreign minister, Knut Agathon Wallenberg, firmly agreed that Sweden should pursue armed neutrality and avoid alliances.
+A truce was established between the parties and the defense problem was solved to the satisfaction of the military.
 Hammarskjöld was principled and inflexible in his interpretations of civil law during the height of the war.

+By the third year of the war, Sweden faced an economic crisis, with grain consumption per capita down by 50%, shortages of fodder and fertilizer, and luxury goods such as coffee and sweets being nearly unattainable even for the wealthiest.
+A drop in raw material imports also contributed to factories shutting down, causing an increase in unemployment.
+The desire for an increase in trade to combat the crisis became the most important matter in foreign policy by January 1917, and the parties became deeply divided over how to resolve the crisis.
 It was during this time that the term 'Hunger shield' (Swedish: Hungerskjöld) was coined, because his intractability impeded efforts to get necessary food exports into Sweden.
 He was seen as too friendly towards Germany when he rejected the proposal for a common trade agreement with Great Britain that Marcus Wallenberg, brother of the foreign minister Knut Wallenberg, had brought home from London in 1917.
-The split between the PM and the Foreign Minister became apparent and the leaders of the right-wing in the parliament revoked their support for the prime minister, who was forced to submit his resignation.
+The split between the PM and the Foreign Minister became apparent.

+In March 1917, the second chamber voted to cut by two-thirds the government's request for funding for the "neutrality watch".
+Hammarskjöld took this as a vote of no confidence and attempted to resign.
+After nearly a month of negotiations, it was decided that he would be succeeded as prime minister by the conservative Carl Swartz.
+Hammarskjöld successfully resigned on 30 March 1917.

+Hammarskjöld had a dominant nature and was perceived by his opponents as authoritarian and strong-willed, but claims that he favoured Germany lack documented support.